pkerpedjiev/emptypipes/_posts/2015-11-26-largest-ski-areas.md

 <meta charset="utf-8">
 <img itemprop="image" src="/img/layouts_upon_layouts_itemprop.png" style='display:none' width=200 height=130>

-The title pretty much sums it up.
-The chart below shows the five largest ski areas on each continent (except Africa and Antarctica).
-Africa is excluded because the few ski areas there are so poorly annotated that it hardly made sense to include them.
-Sorry Africa.
-Antarctica is excluded because penguins don't need designated ski areas.
+The chart below shows the five largest ski areas on each continent (except Antarctica).
+Africa only has three entries because those are the only ski areas I found with annotated ski lifts and slopes.
 Everything is calculated according to heuristics so take it with a grain of salt.
+If you click on a ski area, it will be displayed in the map below.

 <link rel='stylesheet' href='/css/largest-ski-areas.css'>
 <link rel="stylesheet" href="/css/leaflet.css">